beopencloud/cno/README.md

-# CNO<br/>Cloud Native Onboarding.
+# CNO<br/>Cloud Native Onboarding
-Onboard, Deploy, Manage and Secure microservices on Kubernetes.
+Onboard, Deploy, Manage and Secure microservices on Kubernetes

-CNO (Cloud Native Onboarding) is an open source platform to onboard easily and securely development teams on multi-cloud Kubernetes clusters from a single console.
+CNO is an open source platform to onboard easily and securely development teams on multi-cloud Kubernetes clusters from a single console.

 * [Why CNO](#why-cno)
 * [Get Started](#quick-installation)